 The insurer will also request full details of the impairments and disabilities arising from the injuries sustained in the accident, and any economic or non-economic losses you are claiming.
 As part of this process it may insist you undergo another medical examination by a doctor of its choosing.

 The insurer is to advise within four weeks as to whether the insurer accepts liability for the payment of statutory benefits during the first 26 weeks.
 The insurer has three months within which to make a decision about whether the insurer accepts liability for statutory benefits after the first 26 weeks.
 An insurer who has admitted can subsequently deny, and who has denied can subsequently admit.

 As is evident, compensation claims in motor vehicle accidents can be complex and time-consuming.
 By speaking with award-winning compensation firm BPC Lawyers about the accident, we can guide you through the numerous steps involved in making a claim order to give you the best chance of success.
-Call us today on 1800 431 590 for a free case evaluation.
+Call us Injury lawyers today on (02) 8280 6900 for a free case evaluation.